3 Cardamom Side Effects You Should Be Aware Of

 Image: Shutterstock

 You should consume cardamom consciously if you are following any medicinal course (3).
-This is so, because some drugs may interact with cardamom adversely and lead to serious health consequences.
-If you are negligent to this situation, you might escalate the disorder for which you eating medicines.
+This is because some drugs may interact with cardamom adversely and lead to serious health consequences.
+If you are negligent of this, you may escalate the disorder for which you are taking medication.
 Many of us are not aware of such interaction and continue having cardamom regularly.
 The chance of drug interaction is higher in people who consume the same regular habit without knowing the consequences.
 Avoid eating this as a mouth freshener if you are consuming any of the following types of medicines.

 • HIV drugs

-• Anticoagulantsi XA group of medicines that help prevent blood clots and reduce the chances of getting heart attacks or strokes.
+• Anticoagulantsi A group of medicines that help prevent blood clots and reduce the chances of getting heart attacks or strokes.

 • Liver medicines